 Best Multi-Use: Minwax Color-Matched Wood Filler

-You can use it indoors or outside on a variety of surfaces, like flooring, baseboards, furniture, cabinetry, decking, and doors.
+This solvent-free wood filler can be used indoors or outside on a variety of surfaces, like flooring, baseboards, furniture, cabinetry, decking, and doors.
 It cleans up with soap and water once you've finished your project.
 Minwax Wood Filler comes in various wood grain colors, as well as plain white.
-Once it dries, you can sand, saw, cut, varnish, and paint it.

 Best Exterior: 3M Bondo Wood Filler

 For exterior projects, we recommend Bondo Wood Filler.
-The two-part formula mixes into a wood-like medium brown hue, then restores and rebuilds rotting or otherwise damaged wood.
+The two-part formula mixes into a wood-like medium-brown hue, and then restores and rebuilds rotting or otherwise damaged wood.
 You can even use it to fill in entire missing pieces.
 Once cured, which only takes around half an hour, it is fully bonded to the wood, creating a permanent repair that won't shrink or warp and is resistant to moisture.

 Best for Flooring: Coconix Professional Floor and Furniture Repair Kit

 Hardwood floors have a beauty that can't be matched by man-made materials, but unfortunately, wood does scratch, especially if you have pets or kids who roughhouse indoors.
 Luckily, there's Coconix Floor and Furniture Repair Kit.
-This easy-to-use wood filler is great to have on hand for when you need to tend to chips, dents, and scratches on your hardwood.
-You'll get ten mixable colors, including five common wood stains, black, red, blue, yellow, and white, allowing you to get the perfect shade to match your flooring.
+This easy-to-use wood filler is great to have on hand for when you need to tend to chips, dents, and scratches on your hardwood floors.
+The kit includes ten mixable colors, including five common wood stains, black, red, blue, yellow, and white, allowing you to mix the perfect shade to match your flooring or other wooden item.

 Best for Kitchen Cabinets: Aqua Coat Water-Based Gel Cabinet Grain Filler